 - Beware of Public Wi-Fi: Avoid making financial transactions on unsecured public Wi-Fi networks.

-What to Do If You Face Issues?
+What to Do If You Face Payment Issues

 Your first step should always be to contact the customer support of the digital payment app you used.
 Most apps have an in-app help section, chat support, or a dedicated helpline.
 Provide them with all the transaction details, including the transaction ID and the exact time of the payment.

 You can also file a complaint through the National Cybercrime Reporting Portal.
 Quick action can often limit potential losses.
+Here are the steps to follow if you encounter a payment issue.

 Step 1: Check your app’s transaction history and your bank statement to confirm the payment status and identify any discrepancies.